-- Using books, notes, or calculators or copying from or conversing with others during examinations (unless such external aids are permitted by the instructor). - Having someone else do research, write papers, or take examinations for someone else.
+- Using books, notes, or calculators or copying from or conversing with others during examinations (unless such external aids are permitted by the instructor). - Having someone else de research write papers or

 - Submitting work completed in one class to fulfill an assignment in another class without prior approval from the instructor(s). - Stealing, distributing, selling, and buying tests or having someone take an exam on someone else's behalf.